dezlotnik/vault/docs/Algorithms and Data Structures/How To Solve Problems.md

 2. What are the inputs?
 3. What are the outputs?
 4. Work through some examples by hand.
 What's the relationship between the inputs and outputs?
-5. Try and develop simple mechanical solution (don't optimize prematurely)
+5. Try and develop a simple mechanical solution (don't optimize prematurely).
-6. Develop incrementally, and test as you go
+6. Develop incrementally, and test as you go.